MSIA/MLDS400_group014/README.md

 # MLDS400_group014
+## Week 6

+This week we have continued to create more features relating to the price, location and time of year and how they relate to return rate.
+We also have implemented logic to load in sensitive information (username, password) from a .env file so that we do not need to worry about commiting sensitive information.

 ## Week 5
 This week, we have chose research question 5, and we start to do some SQL query to select our features, after feature engineerings, we will start data cleaning and EDA on those features to see how they correlated with our response variables.
 So far, the following is the features we pick:
 * number of transactions